asynchronous collaboration

 "In today’s global work environment, the organization places a strong emphasis on asynchronous collaboration.
 Lucid has proven to be instrumental in this regard.
 The tool’s capabilities have been especially beneficial for teams operating in a hybrid work model, bridging the gap between remote and onsite collaborators.”

 Leading organizations are turning to the Lucid Visual Collaboration Suite to increase collaboration, alignment, and clarity.
-With the combination of Lucidchart’s intelligent diagramming, Lucidspark’s flexible virtual whiteboard, and advanced capabilities through Team Spaces, Collaborative AI, and Visual Activities, the Lucid Suite is the only visual collaboration solution that powers the entire project lifecycle.
+With the combination of Lucidchart’s intelligent diagramming, Lucidspark’s flexible virtual whiteboard, and advanced capabilities through team hubs, Collaborative AI, and Visual Activities, the Lucid Suite is the only visual collaboration solution that powers the entire project lifecycle.

 In fact, Lucid customers save an average of 2.2 meetings per week by collaborating asynchronously with Lucid.
 And according to a commissioned study conducted by Forrester Consulting on behalf of Lucid, a composite organization using Lucid avoided 146,000 of follow-up meetings, saving $2.6M (The Total Economic Impact™ Of The Lucid Visual Collaboration Suite, May 2023).